thoughtworks/build-your-own-radar/README.md

 `yum install git`

-Create a new SSH key pair and add the public key to your GitLab account in the usual way.
+Create a new SSH key pair and add the public key to your GitHub account in the usual way.
 You should then be able to pull the project code:

 `git clone git@[project URI]`